captn3m0/codechef/_problems/medium/MARBLES.md

 ### Input

-The first line of input contains a number T <= 100 that indicates the number of test cases to follow.
+The first line of input contains a number T &lt;= 100 that indicates the number of test cases to follow.
 Each test case consists of one line containing n and k, where n is the number of marbles Rohit selects and k is the number of different colors of the marbles.
-You can assume that 1<=k<=n<=1000000.
+You can assume that 1&lt;=k&lt;=n&lt;=1000000.

 ### Output